Posts Tagged ‘san diego’

 There was so much history today, I was at a loss to know what I was looking at.
 Shame on me for not thinking beyond Italy (who can blame me).
 But I’m gonna do some google-ing and bone up.

-Tomorrow we hit Innsbrook (swaraski crystal world) and then 4 days in Salzburg (staying at a pension just outside of the city).
+Tomorrow we hit Innsbrook (swaraski crystal world) replica rolex and then 4 days in Salzburg (staying at a pension just outside of the city).
 I’m ready to yodel, it’s so exciting to see all we are seeing!!!